-We have worked with the U.S. Agency responsible for supervision and enforcement of unfit drivers, the Federal Motor Carrier Safety Administration.
+Our truck accident law firm has worked with the U.S. Agency responsible for supervision and enforcement of unfit drivers, the Federal Motor Carrier Safety Administration.
 We have successfully litigated and proven that trucking companies sometimes fail to determine a potential driver’s suitability for the job, including investigating that driver’s experience, previous training, and past driving record.
 Companies are hiring the cheapest drivers in the quickest manner possible.
 As a result, unsafe and unprofessional drivers are getting behind the wheel of an eighty thousand pound big rig.
 This is a danger to us all.

-Unfortunately, it is our experience that those in the trucking industry expend a great deal of effort in maintaining profit margins because of all the increase’s in fuel, insurance, and expenses.
+Unfortunately, it is our experience that those in the trucking industry expend a great deal of effort in maintaining profit margins because of all the increases in fuel, insurance, and expenses.
 As a result, we have found that trucking companies have lowered their standards in hiring and retaining drivers.

 When we represent truck accident victims, we carefully investigate the driver’s performance to determine if his or her actions caused the accident.
 We are very experienced in handling truck accidents.
-In every serious injury truck case, we will determine if the driver should have been on the road in the first place.
+In every serious injury truck accident case, we will determine if the driver should have been on the road in the first place.